-Applicants should contact the Financial Assistance Office or Chairman of the department in the area in which the scholarship is desired for application forms, scholarship amounts, and deadline dates.
+For additional information, applicants should contact the Financial Assistance Office or Chair of the department in the area in which the scholarship is desired.

 PRESIDENTIAL LEADERS/UNIVERSITY SCHOLARS (PLUS)

 A limited number of PLUS Scholarships are awarded to entering freshman students who have demonstrated a high degree of leadership and scholarship ability.
 The PLUS Scholarship is a four year fee waiver and room scholarship available to residents of the State of Oklahoma.
 Interested applicants should fill out the Cameron University Scholarship application form available in the Admissions Office of Cameron University.
 Deadline date for consideration is March 1.